curtispuetz/pypp-docs/docs/learn_pypp.md

 }
 ```

-Therefore, for each main file in your project, cmake will generate an executable that you can run.
+Therefore, for each main file in your project, CMake will generate an executable that you can run.

-Src files on the other hand, should not have a main block.
+Src files, on the other hand, should not have a main block.
 They are transpiled to a .h file, and in most cases a .cpp file as well.

 ## Type hints